Asymptotic Decay of Besicovitch Almost Periodic Entropy Solutions to Anisotropic Degenerate Parabolic-Hyperbolic Equations: The problem on the Bohr compact .

 where we use the fact that $u\in C([0,\infty),L^1(\GB_d))$, which is justified by Theorem~\ref{T:3.2} and Lemma~\ref{L:4.2}.

 \begin{lemma} Let $u(t,\om)$ be the entropy solution of \eqref{e4.31},\eqref{e4.32}.
 Then, for $0\le t_1\le t_2$,

 \end{lemma}

 \begin{proof} By uniqueness, $u(t,\om)$ is the Gelfand transform of the entropy solution of \eqref{e1.1},\eqref{e1.2}, whose initial data is the inverse Gelfand transform of $u_0(\om)$.
-Therefore, $u\in C([0,\infty); L^1(\GB_d))$.
+In particular, $u\in C([0,\infty); L^1(\GB_d))$.
 Now, we apply \eqref{e4.39}, with $\eta(u)= u^2$, in a test function $\phi=\chi_\nu(t)$ with $\chi_\nu$ as in the proof of Proposition~\ref{P:1.1}, to obtain

 where $\d_\nu$ is as in the proof of Proposition~\ref{P:1.1}.
 Then, if $t_1$ and $t_2$ are Lebesgue points of $\int_{\GB_d}u^2(t,\om)\,d\mm(\om)$, making $\nu\to\infty$, we get \eqref{e4.50}.
 Now, since $u\in C([0,\infty); L^1(\GB_d))$, we conclude that \eqref{e4.50} holds for all $0\le t_1\le t_2$. \end{proof}